 As members of the King’s community, students are expected to adhere to our regulations, procedures and policies, to show respect for the persons within and for the property of the King’s community, and to behave in a way that does not interfere with the proper functioning or activities of the university.
 Where there is reason to believe that the behaviour of a student falls below the expected standards and/or where regulations, procedures, and/or policies have been broken the Misconduct Regulation will be instigated.
 The Regulation extends to alleged misconduct by a student occurring on or off King's premises (including via electronic means, such as email and social media) where the alleged victim is King’s itself, a member of the King’s community, or a visitor to King’s.

 Any criminal offence committed whilst on university premises or whilst engaged in university activities also falls within the university's definition of misconduct.

 In all cases, a student will be presumed to be innocent, unless and until proven otherwise, on the balance of probabilities.

-Any instances of suspected misconduct should be reported as soon as possible to the Student Conduct & Appeals Office, who will consider the matter on behalf of the Head of Student Conduct & Appeals.
+Any instances of suspected misconduct should be reported as soon as possible to Student Conduct & Appeals.

-Please note, the College has revised its guidance so that instances of 'major academic offences' will be dealt with by the Misconduct Committee; all other offences will be dealt with at Faculty level, with the option to refer sufficiently serious cases to a Misconduct Committee at the discretion of the Assessment Sub-Board.
-Staff and students should refer to our General Misconduct Guidance document in the first instance for further information, and contact our Office for further queries.
+Instances of suspected 'major academic offences' will be dealt with by a Misconduct Committee; all other offences will be dealt with at Faculty level, with the option to refer sufficiently serious cases to a Misconduct Committee at the discretion of the Assessment Sub-Board.
+Staff and students should refer to our General Misconduct Guidance document in the first instance for further information, and contact us for further queries.